emberjs/rfcs/README.md

 changes to Ember, Ember Data, Ember CLI, their documentation, or any other projects under the purview of the [Ember core teams](https://emberjs.com/team/).
-What constitutes a "substantial" change is evolving based on community norms, but may include the following.
+What constitutes a "substantial" change is evolving based on community norms, but may include the following:

    - A new feature that creates new API surface area, and would require a [feature flag] if introduced.